andreasabel/agda-scope/notes/agdaShadowing.md

         module M where
         open M.N
 ```

-While `M.N` is not defined in the current module `O`, it is in its parent module `Top`, thus, the `open` statement succeeds.
-However, this procedure suggest a different semantics of modules: maps from _qualified_ names `q` to module contents, rather than maps from simple names `x`.
-In essence, this blends the contents of the current module and its parents together, where child content shadows parent content.
-The `open` statement would lose its compositionality; the following example does not succeed:
+While `M.N` is not defined in the current module `O`, it _is_ defined
+in its parent module `Top`, thus, the `open` statement succeeds.
+However, this procedure suggest a different semantics of modules: maps
+from _qualified_ names `q` to module contents, rather than maps from
+simple names `x`.
+In essence, this blends the contents of the current
+module and its parents together, where child content shadows parent
+content.
+The `open` statement would lose its compositionality; the
+following example does not succeed:

 ```agda
     module Top where
       module M where